mintproject/dame_cli/docs/index.md

 Given a model identifier (e.g., TopoFlow for the Awash region: `topoflow36_2.1.0_Awash`), DAME downloads the model container and its execution environment, and fetches the datasets needed (e.g., soil data, elevation data, etc).
 Then users can run the model with different input scenarios.

-DAME works in Linux and OSX (currently being tested on Windows).
+DAME works in Linux, with partial support in MacOS (currently being tested on Windows).
 It is installed through a simple pip command.

+!!! warning
+    [April, 2020] Singularity is in BETA in MacOS, and we have recently detected [issues](https://github.com/mintproject/dame_cli/issues/50) when executed certain model setups. **We recommend using DAME in Linux**.

 !!! info
     DAME users should be experienced with container environments (in particular Singularity) and basic Python.